Hyden Yoo Brings Back Pioneering Brand Gotcha

 The new line features streetwear styles such as sweatpants and track jacket–style windbreakers.
 One look, the Brooks Logo hoodie, features current streetwear styles such as a drop-shoulder silhouette and a baggier fit.

-Developing new styles for a veteran name is an important step in bringing a brand to a contemporary market, said Adam Derry, founder of the brand-development agency ABDB and a partner in the accessories brand Bandolier.
+Developing new styles for a veteran name is an important step in bringing a brand to a contemporary market, said Adam Derry, founder of the brand-development agency ADBD and a partner in the accessories brand Bandolier.

 “You can’t rely on the name—you have to make relevant products for today.
 That’s where the opportunity is,” Derry said.
 “The people who loved brands in 1981 are the parents and the grandparents of today’s generation of new consumers.
 This new generation has to see themselves in the brand, while the brand designers have to find a way to be an authentic voice.”